 Living on a budget or don’t have the time to count your grams?
 Supplements may do the trick.
 Usually cost effective and easy to obtain, protein supplements come in multiple forms, such as powders, and vary in purity.
 A powder that is seventy to eighty-five percent pure contains fifteen to thirty percent carbohydrates and fat; a powder that has been “isolated” – concentrated a step further than normal – can be up to ninety-five percent pure.
 These supplements can also be complete or incomplete; complete means that the supplements contain all nine essential amino acids (histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine), while incomplete means they have some, but not all of the essentials.
 Popular supplements on the market today include whey, Casein, rice, soy, hemp, and egg proteins.

 I personally use supplements from Progenex for my workout, but this is only because I do Crossfit.
 The average athlete and gym newbie will do just fine using supplements from Amazon.
 Just remember that none of these things are a magic pill, make sure you put in your effort.
+Then you could also get some ideas from Shredded Physique which offers a wide range of related products.

 Trying to lose weight?
 You’re in luck.
 There is evidence that a higher protein diet can help enhance weight loss when combined with a well-maintained exercise regimen.
 Experiments from 2005 have shown that of two groups, both lost weight, but those that ate more protein lost more weight.
 The interactivity of the proteins with the exercise brings the body into a sort of equilibrium, allowing the body to lose fat rather than muscle, which happens to some dieters when they exercise.
 The success of the protein/exercise combination may be due to the amino acid leucine, which works with insulin to increase the production of protein in the muscles.
 The extra protein bulked up the muscles and reduced loss while the fat and carbohydrates had no such protection; they were free to burn.
 The exercise increased the dieter’s’ metabolism, which helped them to process foods more quickly and burn even more calories.